Raja Rani (2013 film): Release

 A first official film teaser showing the lead pair quarrelling through their projections in a mirror, was released on 11 May 2013 by Fox Star Studios.
 The teaser went instantly viral garnering a large number of views.
-The film released in many theatres across the USA especially Towne 3 cinemas in San Jose.
 The film was a blockbuster.

 The official trailer was released along with the music album in a very innovative manner on 23 August 2013.
 The trailer was released on YouTube earlier in the day and was simultaneously telecast across 12 television channels at 7 PM.
 The trailer received positive response.

 Critical reception

 Raja Rani received positive reviews from critics.
 Rediff rated it 3/5 and stated, "Debutant director Atlee's 'Raja Rani' is a simple refreshing tale about how to cope with life, when we lose someone we love.
 The film has a lot going for it and definitely succeeds in entertaining the audience."
-Behindwoods rated it 3/5 and stated "The movie's running time is 2 hours 45 minutes and there are moments in the second half leading to the finale which sag.
-The end product could have been much tauter.
-To sum up, though the second half of Raja Rani moves along predictable lines, it's still a promising debut by Atlee".
-The Times of India gave 3 stars out of 5 and wrote "The film does leave you exhausted by the time it ends.
+A critic from The Times of India gave 3 stars out of 5 and wrote "The film does leave you exhausted by the time it ends.
 Still, it remains always watchable, mainly because the director, like his mentor Shankar, embraces his old school storytelling methods with conviction".

 Sudhish Kamath of The Hindu cited "Atlee's promising debut Raja Rani merits a watch in spite of its fundamentally flawed structure".
-IndiaGlitz said, "One look at the movie and there might be suspicions of Atlee as a debutant, he gives away a clean family entertainer with no hoopla's.
-There are two other major contributing factors.
-George C. Williams's enchanting cinematography giving a bouncing color to the film, and flows with freshness.
-And the other is GV's music, if the songs are chartbusters, then the BGM is another success story.
-They flow well with the scenes right from the start to the end, way to go team."

 In contrast, Gautaman Bhaskaran of Hindustan Times rated it 2 stars and said, "At a little over 150 minutes, Raja Rani is a bumpy ride with potholes of songs, with characters who are nothing better than caricatures and with a romance that hardly engages".
 Sify too gave an unfavourable review stating, "Debutant director Atlee's highly hyped Raja Rani starts off promisingly and keeps us engaged in the first half.
 But post-interval it loses steam, and turns out to be a cheesy, emotionally manipulative drama with a predictable long drawn out climax that goes on and on for 35 minutes".